Gedeelde-Weelde/dutch-food-coop-odoo/gw_pos_logging/README.md

 5. View the "order_logs" object store

 You can use the IndexedDB browser interface to filter logs by various indexes such as timestamp, order_uid, action, or screen.

+### Exporting Logs as CSV
+To export logs for analysis:
+1. Open the POS interface
+2. On the Product Screen, click the "Export Logs" button in the control panel
+3. Two CSV files will be downloaded automatically:
+   - `payment_logs_YYYY-MM-DD.csv` - Contains all payment logs
+   - `order_logs_YYYY-MM-DD.csv` - Contains all order logs
+4. The CSV files can be opened in any spreadsheet application (Excel, Google Sheets, etc.)
+5. Each CSV file includes all fields from the logs, with headers in the first row

 ## License